jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Frederick Douglass is a true Jedi Master.
 His great bravery, persistence, and intelligence showcase humanity's endless potential.
 The big lesson we need to learn here Stargazer, is how to use majic to tell the difference between good and bad rules.

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we love teaching our chosen tools.
-Our cyborgology defines our interests, emotions, and passions.
-It's how we help evolve life on Earth.
+It's as natural to spread our tools, as it is for a species to propagate.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's really cool, but nothing new was created, so we soon lose our joy.
-However, when a majician connects someone with reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
+However, when a majician connects someone with biking, building, or reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
 Majic is Nature's long lasting dopamine fix.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishoners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.
 Why?

 There is no easy answer.
-Remember in no story does someone say their evil.
+Remember in no story does anyone ever say they're evil.
 Society's rule book will never call itself a Death Star.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
-Humans too easily speak, and write rules to filter out the bad ones.
+Humans too easily speak and write rules to filter out the bad ones.

 Majic is thus our best judge of the rules.
 It naturally makes us smile.
 From teaching a kid to walk, to teaching a grandmother to "Skype in" and watch her grandkids first steps; teaching and learning new tools opens our hearts because it solves problems and improves our way of life.

-So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
+So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel wonderfully inspiring majic, and if you do, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her fell good, while following the rules only made her feel safe.

 And safety is fleeting Stargazer.
 No ruling philosophy lasts forever, thus all rule books eventually expire.
 Majic never will.
 It always was, and always will be, in our souls.
 It's how we naturally test our rule book.
 Electricity, the microchip, the iPhone were all made by people who skirted the rules.
 Yet we celebrate their innovators today because they invented new tools that let us feel and spread majic.
+History's already forgotten their rule makers for a reason.

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start, yet she lived a miserable life watching him achieve greatness because she broke the rules.
-A fitting punishment to someone who blindly followed the rules.
+The inevitable punishment to everyone who ignores their soul.

 ## A World With Little Majic

-Stargazer, the extras are struggling.
-The story of civilization is stalling.
+Stargazer, the story of civilization is stalling.
 We already have Jedi in the open-source community creating new tools to solve frontline problems.
 We already have extras feeling the pain of frontline problems.
-What we don't have is the freedom of extras to majically form bonds with new tools.
+What we don't have is the freedom of extras to majically bond with new tools.
 For that we need Techvolution.

 But let's talk about the good news.
 There's always good news and it's vital to mention to fend off negativity and despair.
 It's safer to live now then in any other point in human history.
 The amount of us dying violent deaths has consistently gotten lower.

 Think about this, in the Stone Age, about 10-20% of people died violently, most often by murder.
 In Rome's peak civilization it was around 2-5%.
 In the Dark Ages it was above 5%.
-But by the 18th century, when the Industrial Revolution started to mass produce tools for the first time, it went well under 5%.
+But by the 18th century, when the Industrial Revolution started, it went well under 5%.
 Now, less than 1% of us die violently.
+All those figures are worldwide and include wars.

 More good news.
-We have enormously powerful digital tools now!
-And they keep getting better.
+We have enormously powerful digital tools that keep getting better.
 Look at microchips, the "brains" of a computer.
-It keeps getting easier to put more transistors on them.
-In 1972, we 3,000 transitors on a microchip.
+In 1972, we could put 3,000 transitors on a microchip.
 In 2018 we put 10 billion.
 In 46 years, we've increase computer power by three million percent.

-Digital tools hit their stride in the 1970's.
-That's whn protagonists like Grace Hopper, Vint Cerf, and Al Alcorn used microchips to created computer games, personal computers, the internet, and email.
+This is why digital tools hit their stride in the 1970's.
+That's when protagonists like Grace Hopper, Vint Cerf, and Al Alcorn used microchips to created personal computers, the internet, and email.

 And now for the bad news.
+Digital tools were seen as a threat.
+It was in the 1970's Darth Blockbuster showed up and started making his Death Star.
+The transition from an industrializing economy mass producting primitive tools, to a knowledge economy making customized digital tools that could liberate the extras didn't sit well with him.
+He didn't control digital tools.

-Because of old philosophies, these new tools were seen as a threat.
-Thus, Darth Blockbuster showed up, and and made his Death Star.
-He wrote contracts nobody can understand, regulations nobody can read, and enforced politically correctness nobody liked.
-All to keep his primitive tools like gas cars, call-centres, paper-based tax forms, legalese regulations, and massive suburban housing, in use and himself in power.
+So he started writing contracts nobody can understand, regulations nobody can find, and enforced politically correctness nobody likes.
+All to keep his primitive tools like gas cars, call-centres, paper-based tax forms in use and himself in power.

-The digial revolution changed our leisure time, but not our way of live.
-Our society's biggest problems like personal isolation, political hatred, and climate change, are wounds of the Death Star's many attacks.
+Our society's biggest problems are wounds of the Death Star's many attacks.
 But stay positive.
 We can solve them all once we liberate digital uses with Techvolution.

-Let's look at some stats to better understand our wounds.
+Let's look at some stats to better understand our problems.

 Moore's Law - transistor count
 <iframe src="https://ourworldindata.org/grapher/transistors-per-microprocessor?time=1971..2017" style="width: 100%; height: 600px; border: 0px none;"></iframe>